-Following the brexit vote, some Brits may find themselves deciding whether to follow their employers abroad.
+Because brexit, some Brits may find themselves considering whether to follow their employers abroad.
 Brits considering Luxembourg will find some official looking guidelines on how the place works.
 Here, though, is something intended to give a feel of the country from a fellow Brits’ perspective.

 I moved to Luxembourg in 2006, and left after six months.
-I came back in 2012, and now, because of brexit, am doing all that is necessary to get the nationality.
-I do not want to lose my rights and freedoms just because my countrymen have lost their minds.
+I came back in 2012, and now, because of brexit, have acquired the nationality.
+I did not want to lose my rights and freedoms just because England has joined the dark side.
 I’m staying.

 Luxembourg feels like a country county.
 I’ve always imagined Derbyshire displaced: there’s cliffs and woods and industrial heritage everywhere.
 On the other hand, it is very multinational, like London.
 On the third hand, it is beautiful.
 On the fourth hand, it is a country, not a county, and has all the benefits of such, including the strength of centralised support for the arts, rather than the usual parochial county–town afterthoughts.